 The following is a description of each of our business segments.
-As part of the description, we include a discussion of some of the segment's notable initiatives and achievements in 2017, such as certain key contract awards, new product introductions and acquisitions.
-For a discussion of the financial performance of our business segments and other financial information, see "Segment Results" within Item 7 of this Form 10-K.
+As part of the description, we include a discussion of some of the segment's notable initiatives and achievements in 2018, such as certain key contract awards and new product introductions.

-Integrated Defense Systems (IDS)-IDS, headquartered in Tewksbury, Massachusetts, is a leader in integrated air and missile defense; large land- and sea-based radar solutions; command, control, communications, computers, cyber and intelligence solutions; and naval combat and ship electronic and sensing systems.
+Integrated Defense Systems (IDS)-IDS, headquartered in Tewksbury, Massachusetts, is a leader in integrated air and missile defense; large land- and sea-based radar solutions; command, control, communications, computers, cyber and intelligence solutions; naval combat and ship electronic and sensing systems; and undersea sensing and effects solutions.
 IDS delivers combat-proven performance against the complete spectrum of airborne and ballistic missile threats and is a world leader in the technology, development, and production of sensors and mission systems.
-IDS provides solutions to the U.S. Department of Defense (DoD) and the U.S. Intelligence Community, as well as more than 50 international customers which represent approximately half of IDS's business.
+IDS provides solutions to the U.S. Department of Defense (DoD), and more than 50 international customers which represent more than half of IDS's business.